 "Communism has failed historically"

-Historical "communist" nations did not practice anything close to ancom principles.
+Historical "communist" nations didn't practice anything close to ancom principles.
 You're pointing to the failure of an ideology that your opponent *rejects* as an argument against your opponent's ideology.

 But that's No True Scotsman

-Not any more than it's No True Scotsman to argue anarcho-capitalism doesn't have the problems of modern American corporatism.
+Not any more than it's No True Scotsman to argue anarcho-capitalism doesn't have the problems of modern American capitalism.

 "You can't argue against capitalism while you're benefitting from it"